studioml/studio/README.md

     python setup.py sdist upload

-If you wish to test releases and not pollute our pypi production release train and numbering please use the '-r' option to specify the test pypi repository.  pypi releases are idempotent.
+If you wish to test releases and not pollute our pypi production release train and numbering, please use the '-r' option to specify the test pypi repository.  pypi releases are idempotent.

 ### Running tests
 To run the unit and regression tests, run

     python $(which nosetests) --processes=8 --process-timeout=600

-Note that simply `nosetests` tends not to use virtualenv correctly.
+Note that simply running `nosetests` tends to not use virtualenv correctly.
 If you have application credentials configured to work with distributed queues and cloud workers, those will be tested as well.
 Otherwise, respective tests will be skipped.
 The total test runtime, when run in parallel as in the command above, should be no more than 10 minutes.
 Most of the tests are I/O limited, so parallel execution speeds up things quite a bit.
 The longest test is the gpu cloud worker test in EC2 cloud (takes about 500 seconds due to installation of the drivers / CUDA on the EC2 instance).